duneanalytics/docs/docs/app/queries/tips.md

 ## Use Spells

-The easiest way to do great analysis with Dune is to use the well-organized data you'll find in [Spells](../../tables/spells/index.md) (Dune V2) and [Abstractions](../../tables/spells/index.md) (Dune V1).
+The easiest way to do great analysis with Dune is to use the well-organized data you'll find in [Spells](../../data%20tables/spellbook/index.md).

 Theses tables, like `dex.trades`, are cleaned and contain data/metadata (like human readable token symbols) that make them very straight forward to query.